rednafi/rednafi.com/content/go/strategy_pattern.md

 that support it.
 Type composition has replaced almost all of my use cases where I would've reached for inheritance before.

-I've written[^1] about how to escape the _template pattern_[^2] hellscape and replace that with _strategy pattern_[^3] in Python before.
+I've written about how to [escape the template pattern hellscape] and replace that with _strategy pattern_ in Python before.
 While by default, Go saves you from shooting yourself in the foot by disallowing inheritance, it wasn't obvious to me how I could apply the strategy pattern to make things more composable and testable.

 Also, often the Go community exhibits a knee-jerk reaction to the word "pattern," even when it has nothing to do with OO.
 However, I feel it's important to use a specific term while